yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

     SNV: Single nucleotide variant
     SRA: Sequence Read Archive
 key_points:
-- Baculovirus populations are heterogeneous and show genetic variability.
+- Baculovirus isolates are heterogeneous and show genetic variability.
 - Some SNV positions occur only in certain isolates and are therefore specific to that isolate.
 - SNV specificities can be used as markers to identify isolates and determine mixtures.
 contributors: